line72/usbmdistros/website/content/products/megiddo-the_devil_and_the_whore.md

 ---
+actualPrice: $25.00
-title: "Megiddo - The Devil And The Whore"
+album: The Devil And The Whore
-date: 2021-06-22T16:40:41
-draft: false
-artist: "Megiddo"
+artist: Megiddo
-album: "The Devil And The Whore"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:51'
+draft: false
 images:
-    - "/images/covers/megiddo-the_devil_and_the_whore.jpg"
+- /images/covers/megiddo-the_devil_and_the_whore.jpg
-thumbnailImage: "/images/covers/megiddo-the_devil_and_the_whore-thumb.jpg"
-actualPrice: $25.00
 inStock: true
+thumbnailImage: /images/covers/megiddo-the_devil_and_the_whore-thumb.jpg
+title: Megiddo - The Devil And The Whore
 ---

 ## Vinyl